codefordenver/gsn/README.md

 - Facilitate the process of updating records for social workers who are having to contend with records from a variety of sources.
 - Enable data to be uploaded from a variety of school networks into a remote database that can be accessed via a website

+# Current Assumptions:
+- Until further notice, any possible app will be hosted on Heroku.

+# Dangling Questions:
+- Assuming we use SQL, where do we go from there?
+PostgreSQL?
+MySQL?
+- What language jells best with the prospective group members?
+Node.js appears to be the current frontrunner.
+- Will we use a framework?
+React?

+# Going Forward:
+- Maintaining any initial momentum will likely hinge on good communication between team members and the partners at Generation Schools Network.

 [![Stories Ready to Work On](https://badge.waffle.io/codefordenver/gsn.svg?label=ready&title=Cards%20Ready%20To%20Work%20On)](https://waffle.io/codefordenver/gsn)